Carolina Cuevas Merino

 María Carolina Cuevas Merino (born 26 February 1966) is a Chilean politician.

 She was a founding member of Renovación Nacional.

 On 11 March 2018, Cuevas Merino was appointed during the second government of Sebastián Piñera (2018–2022) as Undersecretary for Women and Gender Equity.
-Likewise, from 13 March to 6 May, she temporarily held the position of Minister of Women and Gender Equity, position she left when Piñera appointed Macarena Santelices, former major of Olmué.
+Likewise, from 13 March to 6 May, she temporarily held the position of Minister of Women and Gender Equity, position she left when Piñera appointed Macarena Santelices, former alcalde of Olmué.
 Then, Cuevas Merino left the position of Undersecretary of Women once she was appointed as the president of the National Council of Television (CNTV) in January 2021.